Shikhar Dhawan: Indian Premier League

+Nepal Premier League

+Shikhar Dhawan played for Karnali Yaks in 2024 Nepal Premier League.
+In December 2024, Dhawan scored his maiden fifty in Nepal Premier League.

 International centuries

 Dhawan, a left-handed opening batsman, he has made 24 centuries in international cricket – 7 in Test cricket and 17 in One Day Internationals (ODIs) – as of January 2020 and currently sits fifty-sixth in the list of century-makers in international cricket.

 Dhawan made his Test debut against Australia at the Punjab Cricket Association IS Bindra Stadium, Chandigarh, in March 2013.
 He scored 187 and became the thirteenth Indian to score a century on Test debut.
 His highest score of 190 was made against Sri Lanka at the Galle International Stadium, Galle in July 2017.

 Dhawan made his One Day International (ODI) debut against Australia at the Dr. Y. S. Rajasekhara Reddy ACA–VDCA Cricket Stadium, Visakhapatnam, in October 2010.
 He scored his first ODI century against South Africa at Sophia Gardens, Cardiff in the opening match of the 2013 ICC Champions Trophy, scoring 114.
 His highest score of 143 in ODIs came against Australia on 10 March 2019 at the Punjab Cricket Association IS Bindra Stadium, Chandigarh.

 Dhawan made his Twenty20 International (T20I) debut against the West Indies in June 2011 at the Queen's Park Oval, Port of Spain.
 As of March 2019, he is yet to score a century in the format, with his highest score being 92, also against the West Indies, at the M. A. Chidambaram Stadium, Chennai in November 2018.